 - Negotiation: the parties make offers to resolve the dispute

 - Agreement: the parties find and document the agreement to move forward

 - Closing: closing remarks are made by the Mediator

 - Debriefing: the Mediator debriefs the process with stakeholders (as appropriate).

 Let us help you get things back on track

 Our CEO, Natalie Ashdown is a highly trained mediator and highly experienced and skilled coach.
-Natalie completed her formal mediation training with Dispute Settlement Centre of Victoria.
-Natalie has an exceptional track record of helping people get back on track.
-Not just resolving issues in the short term.
-Helping people find a resolution that is going to work well into the future.
+Importantly, Natalie completed her formal mediation training with Dispute Settlement Centre of Victoria.
+Furthermore, Natalie has an exceptional track record of helping people get back on track.
+In particular, not just resolving issues in the short term.
+But helping people find a resolution that is going to work well into the future.